FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 From here, you will get access to essential resource links that will come in handy while building your apps.

-### 2.1 Search Docs

-If you are a paid user, we allow you to conduct a direct search from our documentation.
+1. **Search Docs**: If you are a paid user, we allow you to conduct a direct search from our documentation.

-### 2.2 Community Forum

-We have a vibrant [community](https://community.flutterflow.io/) of users comprising individuals who share a mutual interest in FlutterFlow.
+2. **Community Forum**: We have a vibrant [community](https://community.flutterflow.io/) of users comprising individuals who share a mutual interest in FlutterFlow.
 This community actively engages in discussions, knowledge-sharing, and collaborative projects centered around FlutterFlow.

-### 2.3 Feedback

-From here, you can provide feedback and help us improve the product.
+3. **Feedback**: You can provide feedback and help us improve the product.

-### 2.4 Bug report

-You can [submit a bug report](#) from here.
+4. **Bug report**: You can [submit a bug report](#) from here.

-### 2.5 Tutorials

-From here, you can start the tutorial for building your first app right inside FlutterFlow.
+5. **Tutorials**: You can start the tutorial for building your first app right inside FlutterFlow.

-### 2.6 FAQs and Docs

-While building your app, you might need to consult our official documentation frequently.
+6. **FAQs and Docs**: While building your app, you might need to consult our official documentation frequently.
 This option will redirect you to FlutterFlow documentation.

-### 2.7 What's New?

-We want to keep you updated with all the latest features and changes that are being made in FlutterFlow.
-Using this button, you can directly access the updates regarding what's new in FlutterFlow.
+7. **What's New?**: We want to keep you updated with all the latest features and changes that are being made in FlutterFlow.
+Using this option, you can directly access the updates regarding what's new in FlutterFlow.

-### 2.8 Current Status/Known Issues

-We want to keep you informed about the current status of FlutterFlow and provide updates regarding any known issues.
+8. **Current Status/Known Issues**: We want to keep you informed about the current status of FlutterFlow and provide updates regarding any known issues.
 We aim to ensure transparency and keep you in the loop about the platform's performance and potential issues.

-### 2.9 Show/Hide Chat

-You can use this option to show or hide the chat button at the bottom right of the app builder.
+9. **Show/Hide Chat**: You can use this option to show or hide the chat button at the bottom right of the app builder.

 ## 3. Keyboard shortcuts